I was looking at a calendar and noticed it used alternately shaded cells, like a checkerboard, for all the dates and thought Excel could do that.

 Conditional Formats can be used to apply different formats across ranges based on different conditions.

-When you use a Conditional Format it means inserted rows and column will automatically be adjusted to the format.
+When you use a Conditional Format it means inserted rows and columns will automatically be adjusted to the format.

 The formula I used for the Conditional Format ended up being fairly long and there may be an easier way to do it, but it works.